Bondliden/LAGOBRAVO/replit.md

-# Lago Bravo World Resort Website
+# Lago Bravo Integrated Resorts Website

 ## Overview

-This is a luxury resort website for Lago Bravo World Resort, built as a modern full-stack web application.
+This is a luxury resort website for Lago Bravo Integrated Resorts, built as a modern full-stack web application.
 The application features a React frontend with a luxury resort theme, an Express.js backend API, and uses Drizzle ORM for database operations with PostgreSQL.
-The site includes sections for accommodations, weddings, casino, dining, nightlife, events, and contact forms.
+The site includes sections for championship golf, exclusive marina with full moon boat gatherings, crystal lagoon villas and luxury condominiums for sale, accommodations, weddings, casino, dining, nightlife, events, and contact forms.
 The website prominently features the authentic Lago Bravo logo throughout the design and is now connected to a fully functional PostgreSQL database for persistent data storage.

 ## User Preferences